andre505/NotificationManagementService/README.md

 ### Endpoints
   - https://localhost:44384/api/message: Request Type: GET => Returns an array of all messages sent.
-  - https://localhost:44384/api/message : Request Type: POST => Makes a new message request.
+  - https://localhost:44384/api/message : Request Type: POST => Initiates a new message request.
+Parameters values differ depending on message type.
+E.g. 'messageType' field accepts 0 for Email and 1 for SMS.
   - https://localhost:44384/api/Message/{status} Request Type: GET => Returns a list of failed or successful requests as indicated in the 'status' parameter.

+### Documentation

-    To test the endpoints using Swagger UI, the service can be accessed at http://notificationsvc-001-site1.gtempurl.com/swagger/index.html.
+  - To test the endpoints using Swagger UI, the service can be accessed at http://notificationsvc-001-site1.gtempurl.com/swagger/index.html.

+   - The Swagger UI contains a detailed documentation but find below sample requests and responses, to lend perspective.

+    <strong> Sample Email Request</strong>
+  -   {
+        "to": "anthony.odu@hotmail.com",
+        "from": "tonidavis01@gmail.com",
+        "senderName": "Anthony Odu",
+        "subject": "Test Email",
+        "body": "Anthony's Notification Management Service: This is a test email.
+Thank you", "messageType": 0
+      }

+    <strong>Sample SMS Message Request </strong>
+   -  {
+        "to": "07065024754",
+        "from": "Anthony Odu",
+        "senderName": "",
+        "subject": "",
+        "body": "Anthony's Notification Management Service: This is a test message.
+Thank you", "messageType": 1
+      }

+          <strong> Sample Response</strong>
+   -  {
+        "status": "success",
+        "responseCode": "00",
+        "responseMessage": "Your message was sent successfully"
+      }

+### Error Handling

+Every request with a status of 200 returns the following fields: 'status', 'responseCode' and 'responseMessage';

+Error Codes:
+- 00 indicates a successful request
+- 01 or 02 indicates a failed request with 02 caused by an exception.

 ### Key Things to Note with API Response